tari-project/rfcs/src/RFC-0131_Mining.md

 ### Tari mining hash

-First, the block header is hashed with the 256-bit Blake2b hashing algorithm based using the approach described in [consensus encoding](RFC-0121_ConsensusEncoding).
+First, the block header is hashed with the 256-bit Blake2b hashing algorithm using the approach described in consensus encoding.
 The fields are hashed in the order:
 - version
 - previous header hash
 - timestamp